pik-copan/pyunicorn/docs/source/tutorials/climate_network_1.rst

 results as well as the grid information in text files which can be used for plotting in your favorite software.

+This tutorial is also available as an ipython notebook.

 .. literalinclude:: ../../../examples/tutorials/climate_network.py